EStog/PathEx/README.rst

 PathEx
 ======

-The main goal of |pe| library is to ease concurrent programming in Python by separating the specification of synchronization from the main logic aspect.
+The main goal of PathEx library is to ease concurrent programming in Python by separating the specification of synchronization from the main logic aspect.
 In this model, the allowed execution paths are specified declaratively by using constructions similar to regular expressions.

-.. caution:: Library in development
+.. caution:: **Library in development**

    This library is currently **in development**, and it is not recommended being used in production environments.